Arctic Dogs

-Arctic Dogs (also known as Arctic Justice internationally or Polar Squad in the UK) is a 2019 computer-animated comedy film co-written and directed by Aaron Woodley and co-directed by Dimos Vrysellas.
-The film stars the voices of Jeremy Renner, Heidi Klum, James Franco, John Cleese, Omar Sy, Michael Madsen, Laurie Holden, Anjelica Huston, and Alec Baldwin.
-Entertainment Studios released the film on November 1 in Canada and the United States.
-It was a box-office bomb, grossing less than a fifth of its production budget of $50 million, and was panned by critics.
+Arctic Dogs (also known as Arctic Justice internationally or Polar Squad in the UK) is a 2019 animated comedy film co-written and directed by Aaron Woodley and co-directed by Dimos Vrysellas.
+The film stars the voices of Jeremy Renner, Heidi Klum, James Franco, John Cleese, Omar Sy, Michael Madsen, Laurie Holden, Anjelica Huston and Alec Baldwin.
+The film centers around a arctic fox delivery worker as he and his cohorts attempt to stop a walrus from attempting to melt the ice caps.

+Entertainment Studios released Arctic Dogs on November 1, 2019, in Canada and the United States.
+The film was a major critical and commercial failure, grossing less than a fifth of its production budget of $50 million.
+Critics panned the film's lack of originality, humor, story, and animation quality.

+Despite its reception, the film spawned a franchise, including a web series and multiple spin-off series and films.

 Plot

 Swifty (Jeremy Renner), an Arctic fox, works in the mailroom of the Arctic Blast Delivery Service, but he has much bigger dreams.
 He wishes to become a Top Dog, the Arctic's star husky couriers.
 To prove he can do it, he commandeers one of the sleds and delivers a mysterious package to a secret location.
 Once there, he stumbles onto a hidden fortress, overseen by the nefarious Otto Von Walrus (John Cleese).
 The blubbery evil genius commands an army of oddly polite puffin henchmen.

 Swifty discovers Otto Von Walrus' villainous plan to drill beneath the snow-packed surface to unleash masses of ancient gas to melt the Arctic and become the world's supreme ruler.
-To stop this sinister scheme, Swifty enlists the help of his friends: P.B.(Alec Baldwin), a neurotic polar bear, Lemmy (James Franco), a scatterbrained albatross, Jade (Heidi Klum), a brainy red fox engineer and Swifty's love interest, Leopold (Omar Sy) and Bertha (also voiced by Heidi Klum), two conspiracy theorist otters, and Magda (Anjelica Huston), his curmudgeonly caribou boss.
+To stop this sinister scheme, Swifty enlists the help of his friends: P.B.
+(Alec Baldwin), a neurotic polar bear, Lemmy (James Franco), a scatterbrained albatross, Jade (Heidi Klum), a brainy red fox engineer and Swifty's love interest, Leopold (Omar Sy) and Bertha (also voiced by Heidi Klum), two conspiracy theorist otters and Magda (Anjelica Huston), his curmudgeonly caribou boss.